 Supplies Needed: Edible food-safe flowers (purchase online at Gourmet Sweet Botanicals)

 Instructions: Dip the cocktail glass in simple syrup, then into edible flowers to rim the glass.
 Alternatively, gently place a whole edible flower in the drink and allow it to float on top.

-Note: You could replace edible flowers for herbs if desired.
+Note: You could replace edible flowers with herbs if desired.

 3. Cocktail Pick